gdynamics/negentropy/README.md

 ### openssl-aes256.sh
 A very, very simple Bash script.
-Simply pass it a filename, and it will create an encrypted version of that file with the original filename with '.enc' at the end.
-The password it used to encrypt the text is the all-too-secure password of "password", and the specific AES encryption method is AES-256-CBC.
+Simply pass it a filename, and it will create an encrypted version of that file with the original filename with **'.enc'** at the end.
+The password it used to encrypt the text is the all-too-secure password of **"password"**, and the specific AES encryption method is **AES-256-CBC**.

 ### b64.py & b64padless.py -> scripts/b64_encodefile.py

-b64.py & b64padless.py are scripts which include B64 and B64padless MappedTranscoder classes
+`b64.py` & `b64padless.py` are scripts which include `B64` and `B64padless` `MappedTranscoder` classes
-which can perform perform Base64 encoding and decoding.
-B64 performs normal Base64 encoding & decoding, and B64Padless performs Base64 encoding & decoding without the need for padding.
+which can perform perform Base64 encoding and decoding. `B64` performs normal Base64 encoding & decoding, and `B64Padless` performs Base64 encoding & decoding without the need for padding.

-The script b64_encodefile.py is a tool which uses B64 to encode a normal version and an encrypted version of Macbeth, and write out their results to test/macbeth.txt.b64 & test/macbeth.txt.enc.b64.
+The script `b64_encodefile.py` is a tool which uses `B64` to encode a normal version and an encrypted version of Macbeth, and write out their results to `test/macbeth.txt.b64` & `test/macbeth.txt.enc.b64`.
-There is no script for doing such with B64padless, as it did not seem necessary.
+There is no script for doing such with `B64padless`, as it did not seem necessary.

 ### english64.py -> scripts/english64_encodefile.py
-english64.py is a script which includes an English64 MappedTranscoder class which can perform Base64 encoding and decoding with a custom mapping functionality.
+`english64.py` is a script which includes an `English64` `MappedTranscoder` class which can perform Base64 encoding and decoding with a custom mapping functionality.
 Namely, instead of outputting characters, it outputs words with spaces between them.
-The words are mapped from 00->63 against the 64 most common words in the english language according to 1-1000.txt.
+The words are mapped from **0->63** against the 64 most common words in the english language according to `1-1000.txt`.

-The script english64_encodefile.py is a tool which uses English64 to encode a normal version and an encrypted version of Macbeth, and write out their results to test/macbeth.txt.e64 and test/macbeth.txt.enc.e64.
+The script `english64_encodefile.py` is a tool which uses `English64` to encode a normal version and an encrypted version of Macbeth, and write out their results to `test/macbeth.txt.e64` and `test/macbeth.txt.enc.e64`.

 By expanding single characters to entire english words with spacing, the hope is to decrease the apparent entropy to a level which mimics actual English text.
 This method, naturally, can expand